 First, it’s a good idea to gauge student interest in your club.
 Once you’ve established that people are interested, you must meet with the Sport Clubs program coordinator to discuss the procedure for becoming an official club.
 After you’ve met with the coordinator, you must attend the new club workshop in the Matador Involvement Center (MIC) located on the east side of the University Student Union (USU).
 You will receive information on how to become a student organization at the workshop.
 If there is interest in a club that was once active, you may recharter the club.

-Due to insurance limitations, only CSUN students, faculty and staff may participate in the Sport Clubs program.
+Due to insurance limitations, only CSUN students may participate in the Sport Clubs program.

 The number of weekly practices and competitions vary widely for each club.
 Some clubs practice up to five days a week and compete every weekend, while others practice just one day a week and compete once a semester.
 You can contact the club that you are interested in to find out specific practice and competition information.